snaramirez872/definitiveKH/README.md

 - The remastered versions that exist for some of the games
 - The different collections that exist for the series.

-### Story Page (Planned, Not Yet in Development)
+### Story Page (In Progress)
 - Will give synopses for each of the game.
 - Will try as much as possible to avoid spoilers, but we will see.

-### History Page (Planned, Not Yet in Development)
+### History Page
-- Will give the background of how the Kingdom Hearts games began and other cool facts about the series.
+- Gives background information about how the Kingdom Hearts games began and other cool facts about the series.
 - May include a fun facts section for any extra facts.

-### Soundtracks (Planned, Not Yet in Development)
+### Soundtracks
-- Will link to the games soundtracks (whatever official is available on YouTube and Music Streaming Services)
+- Links to the games soundtracks (whatever is available on YouTube and Music Streaming Services) and the opening movies.

 ## Technologies Used
 ![](https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=typescript&logoColor=white)